Font Size: Large Small

 Luggage

 Free luggage weight is 20 kg (44 pounds) for an adult and 10 kg (22 pounds) for a child.
 Oversized or overweight baggage should be consigned.
-Explosive, inflammable, or dangerous objects are not allowed on any train.
-For more tips about luggage regulation on Chinese trains.
+Explosive, inflammable, or dangerous objects are forbidden.
+For more tips about luggage regulation.

 Safety Tips in Carriages